damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ### Get-AzEventHub
-- Output type has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IEventhub`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IEventhub`.
 - Parameter `-MaxCount` has been removed.
 Use `-Skip` and `-Top`  for pagination use case.